mintproject/MINT_USERGUIDE/docs/modelcatalog.md

-# A Quick Guide to the MINT Model Catalog
+# A Quick Guide to the MINT Model Services
 ## Overview
 The MINT Model Catalog is a metadata registry that describes physical, environmental and social models (e.g., climate, hydrology, agriculture or economy models) in order to: